uma-dev/GCP-course/notes.md

 - Are time bound: timeout min 1 and MAX 60
 - 2 Cloud Functions versions for the **environment**.

+### Cloud functions V2

+It is built on top of Cloud Run and Eventarc, it is also the recommended version to use of Cloud functions.
+- The timeout is up to 60 minutes for HTTP-triggered functions.
+- Instance sizes up to 16GiB RAM with 4 vCPU (vs 8GB RAM with 2 vCPU in V1)
+- Up to 100 concurrent request per function instance

 ## Cloud run

 The idea with cloud run is "container to production in seconds".
 There is no infrastructure management and is **pay-per-use** and it is build on top of an open standard Knative.
 Some of other features are: